durrantmm/mustache/docs/manual.md

 [BWA MEM](http://bio-bwa.sourceforge.net/) should be used to generate this BAM file.

-You can run then run the command as
+You can then run the command as

-    mustache inferseq-reference PAIRFLANKS INFERSEQ_REFERENCE
+    mustache inferseq-reference PAIRSFILE INFERSEQ_REFERENCE

 Additional parameters include: